NaniJoshi/k8s-interview-questions/k8s.md

 ## Differences between container and vm?
 * Container is a light weight software and we can ship and run anywhere
 * VM is a

+## What is difference between public, Nat, and Private subnets?
+* Nat is used to provide internet access to the private subnet.
+* Public is used to talk to the internet directly using IGW.
+* Private can not talk to internet.

+## What is VPC?
+* It is a privete network where we can create our resources or service.
+Inside VPC we can create subnets, route tables, gateways, security groups and nacl's.